Recent ‘Go / No-Go’ Calls Made by U.K., E.U.

 By contrast, the CMA satisfied its market definition and elemental requirements through overwhelming evidence that demonstrated Farelogix represented the most likely source of industry innovation and, as such, the most significant competitive constraint on Sabre’s market leadership.
 The U.S. court was aware of this, having noted that Farelogix represents the only real threat to Sabre and the testimony of one airline executive who said it would cost $40 million for an airline to develop its own platform and more than $20 million a year to maintain.
 An innovator like Farelogix could be easily and/or intentionally stymied if controlled by Sabre, a proposition that seemed self-evident to the CMA but was swallowed whole by the procedural obstacles erected by the U.S. court.

-Indeed, the U.S.-European procedural divergence in merger control is institutional.
-U.S. authorities must prove a case in court to obtain an injunction whereas agencies like the E.C. can impose injunctions without judicial intervention, placing the onus on the merging parties to challenge the injunction in court.
-One can have no quarrel with the U.S. system and a deep suspicion of the European approach, but the U.S. institutional structure should not be used as an instrument to roll back substantive antitrust law, as the court did in the Sabre-Farelogix case.
+Indeed, the U.S.-European procedural divergence in merger control is deep-seated.
+U.S. authorities are required to prove a case in court to obtain an injunction, whereas agencies like the DG-Competition or the CMA can prohibit transactions without judicial intervention.
+This places the onus on the merging parties to challenge the injunction in court.
+One can prefer the U.S. system and harbor suspicion of the European approach, but the U.S. legal structure should not be become an instrument to roll back the reach of the antitrust laws, as appeared to be the case in the Sabre-Farelogix litigation.

-In terms of both substantive competition law standards and the procedural requirements for merger control, the U.S and Europe appear headed in opposite directions.
-And, based on the three deals discussed above, the adjustment necessary to realign the world’s competition merger policies should be made in Washington – not in London or Brussels.
+In terms of both substantive competition law and the procedural demands underlying the review process, the U.S and Europe appear headed in opposite directions.
+And, based on the three deals discussed above, the U.S. is where adjustments need to be made to enhance the overall efficiency of the world’s merger approval process.

 Edited by Tom Hagy for MoginRubin LLP.